bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 (...to install the dashboard only).

-## Notes about custom CSS you may have applied
+## Notes about custom CSS you may have previously applied

 * When using the `-id` or `-ia` options, the W0CHP CSS is installed, and any of your custom CSS settings before installing the W0CHP dashboard, are backed up in the event you want to restore the official dashboard